sidhantagar/Codeforces/README.md

 # Codeforces
  This repository contains the solutions to various problems soved by me on codeforces!

- P.S: In oder to prevent copy pasting of codes,all codes on this repository have been uploaded in .jpeg format only.
+ P.S: In oder to prevent copy pasting of codes,all codes on this repository have been uploaded in .jpg/.png formats only.

+ My codeforces id is "siagar" without quotes.